 - problems with the teeth and gums

 Keeping blood sugar levels under control and preventing spikes is essential to staying healthy.
-Speak with a doctor about any concerns or recurrent spikes.
+A person should speak with a doctor about any concerns or recurrent spikes.

 Are all exercises safe for reversing prediabetes?